LabKey/Dockerfile/README.md

 This repo contains a Dockerfile, `docker-compose.yml`, and various other files for creating a docker container of LabKey products.

+## Prequisites

+To fully use this repo, you will need installed:

+- Docker
+- `docker-compose`
+- GNU Make
+- AWS CLI

+## Building a Container

+This repo includes a `Makefile` who's aim is to ease the running of the neccessary commands for creating containers.
+The **default action** of the `Makefile` is to log into the AWS ECR service, build, tag, and push a docker container (the `all:` target) to an ECR repo.

 ## **_Disclaimer_**

 This repo is a work in progress.
 Do not run containers created from these sources in production.
 Containers created from these sources are untested.